This report reveals interesting facts about India’s Human Development vis’-a-vis’ that of other countries –

 Population with at least secondary education: Percentage of the population ages 25 and older that have reached secondary education.

-Labour force participation rate: Proportion of a country’s working-age population that engages in the labour market, either by working or actively looking for work, expressed as a percentage of the working-age population.
+Labour force participation rate: Proportion of a country’s working-age population that engages in the labor market, either by working or actively looking for work, expressed as a percentage of the working-age population.

 Dear Reader, from the above details you have already understood why we are not able to develop further.
 Our govt. has never bothered to look into the correct factors for empowerment like education, medical facilities, earning opportunities, innovation etc. Rather it is creating all gender biased laws and suppressing men every day in order to show women as empowered.
 Overall when we are comparable only to poor African countries you know how much we are shining.